hannah880/ai-study-assistant/README.md

 - Integrating local large language models
 - Processing PDF documents
 - Designing persistent storage with SQLite
-- Connecting a JavaScript frontend to a Python backend
+- Using a JavaScript frontend and connecting it to a Python backend
 - Using Pydantic for structured AI output
-- Validating AI-generated content
 - Managing application state and persistent data
-- Git and GitHub version control
+- Git and GitHub
-- Debugging and improving AI-generated outputs
+- Debugging, understanding and improving AI-generated outputs

 ---

 ## Future Improvements

-- User accounts
+- Accounts for different users
 - Separate progress tracking for multiple users
 - Support for additional file formats
-- Spaced-repetition flashcards
+- Spaced-repetition flashcards (like ANKI)
 - More detailed learning analytics
-- Improved document management
-- Cloud deployment
+- Writing tests added

 ---